flynx/photobook/scripts/README.md

 When starting work on a layout it is good to at least have a basic understanding of the book's:
 - structure and how it may change,
-- core templates,
+- general look (i.e. core templates),
 - exceptions from the above.

-In most cases all of the above will change in one way or another during the project's lifespan, and the main goal of this stage is to make this change as simple as possible -- it's all about providing the freedom to make changes instead of growing work invested and thus making change more and more expensive.
+In most cases all of the above will change in one way or another during the project's lifespan, and the main goal of this stage is to make this change as efgortless as possible -- it's all about providing the freedom to make changes instead of growing the work invested and thus making change more and more expensive.

 The first question is what is the _structure_ of the book we are making?
 Will it have chapters?
 How many?
-Text? how much, how should it be structured?
+Text? how much, how should it be placed?
 How are we going to deal with the title?
-How are we going to present the images, full bleed, no bleeds, small, big, one per page or multiple images, ...etc.?
-At this stage this is about the presentation the flow of the work and not about the actual design.
+How are we going to present the images, full bleed, no bleeds, small, big, one per page or multiples, ...etc.?
+At this stage this is about the presentation, the flow of the work and not about the actual design.
 How many typical spreads (i.e. spread templates) should it have?
 A good number should be small-ish, for example 3-4 spread templates is a good number, if you